-In 2016, Alemi and two fellow scholars, Amr ElRafey and Ivan Avramovic, simulated a number of data sets.
+In 2018, Alemi and two fellow scholars, Amr ElRafey and Ivan Avramovic, simulated a number of data sets.
 We then examined the performance of stratified covariate balancing and propensity scoring when there were significant interactions among the covariates.
 In high-dimensional, massive data, it is not practical to model all interactions in the variables.
 At best, only pair-wise interactions are modelled.
 Initially, when there was not much interaction among the covariates, pair-wise propensity scoring and stratified covariate balancing performed similarly.

-As we used higher-order interaction terms to generate the outcome, the stratified covariate balancing method maintained its accuracy, but pair-wise propensity scoring method had increasing error.
+Because we used higher-order interaction terms to generate the outcome, the stratified covariate balancing method maintained its accuracy, but the pair-wise propensity scoring method had increasing error.
 No matter how many interaction terms were used to generate the outcome, stratified covariate balancing was able to estimate the impact of treatment relatively accurately.
 Propensity scoring was not able to do so.
 The reason for the success of stratified covariate balancing is quite simple: its weights are based on a combination of covariates.
 Thus, the weights are based on observed interactions in the data.

 [H2] Example: Impact of Feeding Disability on Mortality